Important Legal Information

 12.7 This clause 12 shall extend to any repaired or replacement Goods supplied by the Company.

 13. Deemed Acceptance

-If delivery is not refused, and the Customer does not notify the Company of any claim in accordance with the provisions of clauses 11.1, 11.2 or 12.2(a) as applicable, the Goods shall be deemed to have been delivered free of defects and in the correct quantity and the Customer shall not be entitled to reject the Goods and the Company shall have no liability for such defects or failure, and the Customer shall be bound to pay the price as if the Goods had been delivered in accordance with the Contract.
+If delivery to the Delivery Location is not refused, and the Customer does not notify the Company of any claim in accordance with the provisions of clauses 11.1, 11.2 or 12.2(a) as applicable, the Goods shall be deemed to have been delivered free of defects and in the correct quantity and the Customer shall not be entitled to reject the Goods and the Company shall have no liability for such defects or failure, and the Customer shall be bound to pay the price as if the Goods had been delivered in accordance with the Contract.

 14. Customer Returns

 14.1 Where a Customer wishes to return Goods forming (the whole or part of) an Order due to the Customer’s mistake or for any reason not set out in clauses 9, 10 or 12 above then, without prejudice to the provisions of clause 12, the provisions of this clause 14 shall apply:

 (a) the Customer shall within 14 days of delivery notify the Company of that fact and that it wishes to return the Goods;